webexpress-framework/WebExpress/doc/development_guide.md

 ║                                                                                      ║
 ╚══════════════════════════════════════════════════════════════════════════════════════╝
 ```

 ## Endpoint model
 Endpoints are (web) elements that can be accessed with a URI (Uniform Resource Identifier).
+When
-When a plugin is loaded, all
+a plugin is loaded, all classes marked as resources are automatically determined from the assembly
-classes marked as resources are automatically determined from the assembly and included in a sitemap.
-For this purpose,
+and included in a sitemap.
+For this purpose, the affected classes are provided with attributes.
-the affected classes are provided with attributes.
-Endpoints are virtual and are implemented through specific derivations
+Endpoints are virtual and are implemented through specific derivations such as pages, resources, or
-such as pages, resources, or REST APIs.
+REST APIs.
 Additionally, custom endpoints can also be defined.
+The following UML diagram illustrates
+the relationships and internal structure of the `EndpointManager` and the `Endpoint` it manages:

 ```
 ╔WebExpress.Core═══════════════════════════════════════════════════════════════════════╗